 Just talking to a loved one makes you feel loved and reduces your burden by half.
-Research states that socializing greatly helps strengthen your immune system, reduces the risk of dementia and increases your lifespan.
+Research states that socializing helps strengthen your immune system, reduces the risk of dementia, and increases your lifespan.

 So, take some time out every day to socialize by either visiting a friend or talking to an old colleague or skyping a relative who stays far away or by just chatting with a neighbor who stays close to you.

 Self-Care, like every other skill, takes time, patience, and practice.
 So, keep practicing this great skill and enjoy its many benefits.